hzeller/rpi-rgb-led-matrix/README.md

 The LED-matrix library is (c) Henner Zeller <h.zeller@acm.org> with GNU General Public License Version 2.0 <http://www.gnu.org/licenses/gpl-2.0.txt>

-The example code is released in the public domain.
+The example code using this library is released in the public domain.

 Overview
 --------